Health and Travel Alerts Learn More Left arrow

 There are more wonderful views at Mount Liamuiga, a dormant volcano that dominates the island.
 Hiking to the top is one of the best things to do in St. Kitts, but you can also just enjoy a more distant view from the black sands of Dieppe Bay.

 If time allows, take a boat to visit the tiny island of Nevis.
-It brings to life that saying about the best things in life coming in small packages.
+It proves that the best things in life come in small packages.

 Barbados